 - Just as some remote testing labs were converted from HIV, Hepatitis C and tuberculosis-testing facilities to COVID-19-testing facilities, some COVID-19 lab equipment might also have a second life helping to identify and manage future infectious disease outbreaks.

 - The most portable laboratory instruments could be used for mobilised labs in vehicles or shipping containers; not only providing transportable diagnostic tools for COVID-19, but also for any future disease outbreaks in humans or animals in remote or regional areas.

 - Scalable systems could be scaled down as needs dictate.
 For example, while several Mic thermal cyclers can be purchased and run together with outstanding reproducibility for mass testing, the second or third units could later be repurposed to scale testing operations down.

 - Lab instruments could be repurposed for use in other sectors.
-Just to provide a few examples, our Mic thermal cycler and Myra liquid handling system are being used across agriculture, archaeology, wildlife and livestock management, public health, product development and many other areas.
+Just to provide a few examples, our Mic thermal cycler and Myra pipetting robot are being used across agriculture, archaeology, wildlife and livestock management, public health, product development and many other areas.

 The important factor of flexibility

 The one question that’s been common amongst lab and facility managers investing in new lab equipment over the past year is how to ensure their investments won’t be wasted as testing needs and situations change.
 Our recommendation is to focus on flexibility.
 This includes:

 That is, choosing a system that can be scaled up and down as needed, rather than simply buying the largest thermal cycler or liquid handling system to suit today’s relatively high needs.

 That is, choosing compact and robust lab instruments that can be taken out into the field and easily mobilised, with simple or no calibration needed, and no expensive service contracts.